NearbyShops/Nearby-Shops-Android-app/README.md

 #### Payment Required for Both Commercial and Non-Commercial Use
 -----------------------------------
 We have a small License fee which you need to pay in order to use (white-label) this app.
 Even for Non-commercial purpose payment is required.
-If you have financial difficulty you can talk to us !
+If you have financial difficulty and need help you can talk to us !

 https://nearbyshops.org/pricing.html

-We cant maintain this project without financial support.
+We need financial support to maintain this project.
 Your understanding is appreciated !